lverweijen/littletree/README.md

 ## Features ##

-- Dict-like usage for basic creation and modification of trees.
+- Intuitive basic creation and modification of trees.
-- Performant implementation of common tree operations and traversals.
+- Efficient implementation of common tree operations and traversals.
-- Can be subclassed.
-It's possible to make subclasses use a different dict backend ([indexed.Dict](https://pypi.org/project/indexed/), [SortedDict](https://grantjenks.com/docs/sortedcontainers/)).
+  Works on trees that are 10 000 layers deep.
-- Can handle big trees that are 10,000 layers deep.
+- Extensible.
+Subclass `BaseNode` or `NodeMixin` if you need more freedom.
 - Can be imported / exported to many different formats (nested dict, rows, relations, graphviz, mermaid, newick, networkx).
 - Purely written in Python.

 ## Limitations ##
 - Each node has at most one parent.
-(It's a tree not a graph)
+(It's a tree not a graph!)
-- Different children of the same parent must have different names.
-(It's not a multidict)
+- Nodes cannot be their own ancestor.

 ## Installing ##